 The Great Escape

-Journey back to the deserts of Dubai circa 1970 by indulging in a traditional iftar with Platinum Heritage.
-You’ll arrive at a luxurious, lantern-lit bedouin camp in a vintage Land Rover, just in time to dine on a lavish Emirati iftar at sunset and join a local bedouin to hear stories about Ramadan and the UAE’s cultural heritage shared by an Emirati.
+Journey back to the deserts of yesteryear by indulging in a traditional iftar with Platinum Heritage.
+You’ll arrive at an authentic, lantern-lit bedouin camp in a vintage Land Rover and dine on traditional Arabic dishes under the starry sky before relaxing in a traditional majlis over shisha and stories about Ramadan and the UAE’s cultural heritage shared by an Emirati.

-Priced at AED 350 per person, the package will also grant you access to cultural activities like falconry, henna tattoos, and Arabic coffee making.
+The culture quest continues with activities like camel rides, Arabic coffee making, henna tattoos, a falcon show, and more.
 A resident astronomer will even delve into how bedouins relied on the stars for navigation and storytelling purposes in an astronomy session.

 Queen Elizabeth 2

 13-deck ship Queen Elizabeth 2 is steeped in history (a whopping 1,400 voyages and almost 2.5 million passengers in 39 years), yet continues her legacy as a 224-room floating hotel and entertainment destination that is docked permanently at Port Rashid.
-2018 marks the first time she will host iftar, which will take place at a purpose-built majlis on the ship’s largest deck.
+This year, the Iftar al Malika (Iftar of the Queen) will feature authentic Emirati gastronomy alongside live hakawati storytelling performances delivered by leading artists from around the world.

 (+971) 4 526 8888